DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 Lastly, throughout this paper I plan to use reflexivity.
 In discussion of the relevance of previous research findings, I will analyze my experiences participating in online dating.
-Previous research describes what reflexivity is and why we may use it: “The ability of humans to reflect (on the past and the future) has a long intellectual history and heritage growing out of Enlightenment belief in the ability of (wo)man to reason in a reasonable manner about his(her) fate, impact the future, and transcend the present”[^17_Lindsay_20] In order to demonstrate how the sites interact with the users, I will discuss my dating experience using both Okcupid, and Match.com.
-The use of ethnographic methods in virtual worlds is useful because it can “explore beliefs and practices within and between cultures, linking together materials…“[^17_Lindsay_9]
+Previous research describes what reflexivity is and why we may use it: "The ability of humans to reflect (on the past and the future) has a long intellectual history and heritage growing out of Enlightenment belief in the ability of (wo)man to reason in a reasonable manner about his(her) fate, impact the future, and transcend the present"[^17_Lindsay_20] In order to demonstrate how the sites interact with the users, I will discuss my dating experience using both Okcupid, and Match.com.
+The use of ethnographic methods in virtual worlds is useful because it can "explore beliefs and practices within and between cultures, linking together materials…"[^17_Lindsay_9]

-I did receive approval from my institution’s IRB before creating a faux profile to make observations about how Match.com and Okcupid operates and communicates with members.
-My “research profile” informed users I was observing the site and encouraged users to contact me if they had questions or concerns.
+I did receive approval from my institution's IRB before creating a faux profile to make observations about how Match.com and Okcupid operates and communicates with members.
+My "research profile" informed users I was observing the site and encouraged users to contact me if they had questions or concerns.
 No users contacted my research profile.
-I then decided to research the site as a consumer of its product instead of making inferences about other individuals’ experiences.
+I then decided to research the site as a consumer of its product instead of making inferences about other individuals' experiences.
 The examples given are based on my experiences.
-Ethnography methods commonly present “key critical cases, incidents, stories, or events to illustrate patterns”[^17_Lindsay_9].
-The description is intended to resonate the cultural experience of online dating rather than give a factual accounting of individual behaviors.[^17_Lindsay_7],[^17_Lindsay_8] “We must take into consideration possible harm or embarrassment that can be brought about through romantic, sexual, and intimate activities.” [^17_Lindsay_9] While I considered doing interviews and providing information from others’ profiles as part of the data within the paper, this practice seemed deceptive since I knew during the early phases of my research that I was on both sites as a researcher and as a dater.
+Ethnography methods commonly present "key critical cases, incidents, stories, or events to illustrate patterns"[^17_Lindsay_9].
+The description is intended to resonate the cultural experience of online dating rather than give a factual accounting of individual behaviors.[^17_Lindsay_7],[^17_Lindsay_8] "We must take into consideration possible harm or embarrassment that can be brought about through romantic, sexual, and intimate activities." [^17_Lindsay_9] While I considered doing interviews and providing information from others' profiles as part of the data within the paper, this practice seemed deceptive since I knew during the early phases of my research that I was on both sites as a researcher and as a dater.
 For this reason, specific examples are fictionalized to protect the privacy of other daters with whom I had interactions.
-This protection is two fold; first, I intend to reshape certain phrases and words so that in an era of search engines no other daters’ information could be directly linked back to them.
+This protection is two fold; first, I intend to reshape certain phrases and words so that in an era of search engines no other daters' information could be directly linked back to them.
 Secondly, I believe most interactions unfolded as a sincere and honest attempt to reach out to me as a dater and not as a researcher.
 To unveil these potentially intimate moments word-for-word felt like a breach of ethics